aldeacomputer/aldea-js/docs/tutorial/basics/freezing-jigs.md

 - `Jig` - the Jig is locked to another Jig, meaning only the parent Jig can call methods on the child Jig.
 - `Public` - the Jig is a public Jig, meaning anyone call call it's methods (Aldea-style smart contracts).

 We'll cover each of those lock types in future lessons.
-But for now, lets turn our focus to a fourth, pseudo lock type:
+But for now, lets turn our focus to what is essentially a fourth lock type:

 - `Frozen` - the Jig is forever frozen.
 It can never again be updated or spent in future transactions.

-Frozen Jigs are, as the name suggests, locked forever &mdash; unable to move, unable to be updated.
+Frozen Jigs are, as the name suggests, fronzen forever &mdash; unable to be updated, unable to be unfrozen.
 This sounds like what we want to do to our input `Potion` Jigs.

 Add the following method to your `Potion` class: